jowj/halfhazard/README.md

 ??.
 [X] Computed property on expense that auto splits based on group memberhsip count ..
 ..
-??. [ ] move every swiftdata thing to cloudkit
+??.
+[X] move every swiftdata thing to cloudkit
 ??. [ ] add fields to configure username in login screen
     - use that instead of userID in ExpenseView
 ??. [ ] move all buttons to a ctrl click menu to clean up UI ??. [ ] Add a navigation menu for each  group?
+- [ ] fix some of the UI in iOS
+    - [ ] Certain user input bars have a gray box over them, which don't allow users to add input
+    - [ ] The UI in general is Too Large, and should be shrunk a bit.
+    - [ ] I should use a different input mechanism than labelled buttons on IOS.
+Maybe swipe to reveal?